 Salary and Job Prospects

 Degrees in business support and administrative services allow one to consider multiple career paths.
-Postsecondary education administrators can look forward to faster-than-average job growth, while office managers and administrative assistants will experience slower-than-average growth in opportunities through 2024.
+Postsecondary education administrators can look forward to average job growth, while office managers and administrative assistants will experience a decline in opportunities through 2029.